2009 Copa Sony Ericsson Colsanitas

 The 2009 Copa Sony Ericsson Colsanitas was a women's tennis tournament played on outdoor clay courts.
-It was the 12th edition of the Copa Sony Ericsson Colsanitas, and was on the International category of the 2009 WTA Tour.
-It took place at the Club Campestre El Rancho in Bogotá, Colombia, from February 14 through February 22, 2009.
-This was the first year it was sponsored by Sony Ericsson.
+It was the 12th edition of the Copa Colsanitas, and was on the International category of the 2009 WTA Tour.
+It took place at the Club Campestre El Rancho in Bogotá, Colombia, from February 14 to 22.
+This was the first year the tournament was sponsored by Sony Ericsson.

 World No. 11 Flavia Pennetta was the top-seeded player.
 Also in the field were 2008 semifinalist Carla Suárez Navarro, Argentine Gisela Dulko, defending champion Nuria Llagostera Vives, Klára Zakopalová, Mathilde Johansson, María José Martínez Sánchez, and Lourdes Domínguez Lino.